Save time and money

 - Review Master’s handbook for the program you wish to apply to

-- Identify three recommenders (at least two need to be completed by IE faculty)
+- Identify three recommenders (at least two need to be completed by IE faculty, the third can be your undergrad advisor)

 - Complete a Statement of Purpose (1-2 page document outlining why you want to pursue a Master’s degree)